Dog Diaries 14: Sunny by Kate Klimo

-Meet one of the canine survivors of the great Titanic disaster!
+Meet one of the canine survivors of the great Titanic disaster in Sunny by Kate Klimo!

 It was the newest, sleekest, most deluxe ship in the White Star fleet—and the steamship company boasted that it was guaranteed unsinkable.
 They called it the Millionaire Special because, on its historic maiden voyage from Europe to New York, the RMS Titanic listed among its passengers some of the wealthiest people in the world.
 And where there are millionaires, there are bound to be pampered pups—eleven of them, by most accounts.
 This is the story of one of the survivors, a Pekingese named Sunny.